 Pro Tip

-Buy some snacks to enjoy in your apartment or hotel room.
+Buy some snacks to enjoy if you’re staying in an apartment with a kitchen.

 Senamiescio Krautuve is located at Literatų g.
 5, Vilnius 01125, Lithuania.